-Our latest research entitled 'Does Enterprise Architecture need a re-brand?' has highlighted that 'vision' is one of the key things that business leaders look for when hiring their next 'go to advisor' on all things technical.
-In fact, 58% of respondants stated it was the number one quality they look for in an Enterprise Architect.
-But in a backdrop where 52% feel that the role is being watered down, we caught up with Simeon Evans to find out his top 5 - slightly 'out there'- interview questions that draw out the candidates capable of bridging the balance of technology, people and politics to create tangible - short term - value.
+'Vision' is one of the key things that business leaders look for when hiring their next 'go to advisor' on all things technical.
+In fact, our latest research 'Does Enterprise Architecture need a re-brand?' has highlighted that 58% of respondents stated it was the number one quality they look for in an Enterprise Architect.
+But in a backdrop where 52% feel that the role is being watered down, we caught up with Simeon Evans to find out his top 5 - slightly 'out there'- Enterprise Architect interview questions that draw out the candidates capable of bridging the balance of technology, people and politics to create tangible - short term - value.

 Question #1: How big is your monthly coffee bill?

-One of the key compentencies that separates a Solutions Architect from an experienced Enterprise Architect is the ability to listen and understand sometimes rather complex business challenges.
+One of the key competencies that separates a Solutions Architect from an experienced Enterprise Architect is the ability to listen and understand sometimes rather complex business challenges.
 We are looking for trusted advisors here that are capable of building deep relationships with a broad spectrum of stakeholders - as a result you'd expect them to have racked up a rather big bill in the coffee shop over the course of an average month.
-You'd also expect effective Enterprise Architects to have a large technical network - probably built up from engagments on the events circit.
-Whether your talking about business architecture or technology architecture it's ok for Enterprise Architects not to have all the answers (noone likes a know it all) but you'd expect them to know somebody who does.
+You'd also expect effective Enterprise Architects to have a large technical network - probably built up from engagements on the events circuit.
+Whether you're talking about business architecture or technology architecture it's ok for Enterprise Architects not to have all the answers (no-one likes a know it all) but you'd expect them to know somebody who does.

 Question #2: How good are you at telling bedtime stories?